AK1817/Cognitive_load_Experiment/README.md

 Set the correct screen size in PsychoPy experiment setttings >> Screen >> Window Size.
 You can get your screen size from http://whatismyscreenresolution.net/

+# videos and music filees are missing,  as it exceeds the file size limit.
+video is missing in the folder 'res/video/' music is missing from the folder 'res/music'
+please add your own  video and music and make the changes